sergeynordicresults/sergeynordicresults.github.io/posts/psilocybin.md

   - **IF** some person has such desires **THEN** what should he do?
   - Should he go to the doctor?
   - Should he rewire his brain to stop wanting this (maybe it's like an alcohol addiction?) ? (this desire clearly warps the fabric of reality)
-  - Should humans follow their natural wiring at all? <sub>(basically, the whole plot of Doctor House, who the whole series cannot decide what is better: to be the psychopath and have everything OR follow natural wiring and be good.
+  - Should humans follow their natural wiring at all? <sub>(the whole plot of Doctor House, who the whole series cannot decide what is better: to be the psychopath and have everything OR follow natural wiring and be good.
 Suffering in both cases)</sub>

 ### Story: